wrapperband/FeathercoinWalletGuide/README.md

 ![Wallet Main Screen](/images/ftc-0.9.3.2-button.menu.Receive.01.png)

 In order to receive funds you need to create a receive address, The label, message and request amount are optional, press request payment and the address is created.
-A pop up is created with the created address and QRcode image.
+A pop up is shown with the newly created receive address address and QRcode image.

 ![Wallet Main Screen](/images/ftc-0.9.3.2-button.menu.Receive.QRCode.02.png)